 - Point cloud modeling: To develop accurate 3D survey models, engineers also often create a point cloud or a set of three-dimensional data points.
 Surveyors use 3D laser-scanning technology to generate a data map of the area they wish to model.
 Once they have data that represents every surface they need, they can then bring the points together through point cloud modeling into an accurate and detailed 3D model.

-When you need 3D modeling to get a construction project or bid off the ground, Take-Off Professionals can help.
+When you need 3D modeling expertise to get a construction project or bid off the ground, Take-Off Professionals can help.
 All our engineers are full-time employees, never contractors, so you’ll always work with someone who is fully integrated into the company, experienced with our techniques and invested and in the success of your operation.

 We also stand apart from the competition because we don’t manufacture or sell hardware or software — we specialize only in takeoffs.
 That specialization has allowed us to develop an unparalleled wealth of technical expertise and vision in civil surveying.
 We can optimize our work for commercial sites, residential sites, and road work and highway operations, so you’ll always get the customized surveying solution that works best for you.